-With more people working remotely since the pandemic and likely to continue to do so, conducting interviews over video is becoming increasing popular.
-Therefore, it is important to prepare yourself for this possibility and this can be something that many people find dreadfully uncomfortable.
+With more people working remotely since the pandemic and likely to continue to do so, conducting interviews over video is becoming more the norm.
+Therefore, it is important to prepare yourself for this possibility.
+This can be something that many people find dreadfully uncomfortable.
 We are used to telephone interviews, but video interviews are relatively new.
 Here are some video interview tips to help you prepare.

 It helps accelerate recruitment processes as interviews can be conducted outside office hours as well.
-For example, it will save you the travel time to the interview, especially if you are considering relocating.
+For example, it can save travel time to the interview, especially if you are considering relocating.

 There are many other benefits for both the employer and the candidate.
 The employer still gets the benefit of actually meeting you, it saves them finding the office space and is proven to save around 20-30 minutes in interviewing at either side of the process.
 You also get the added benefit that if there is more than one interviewer and they are in different locations it is easier to schedule an interview sooner.

 More recently, due to the Covid-19 pandemic, video interviews are becoming the norm as more and more organisations operate remotely.